CrossRef/event-data-user-guide/docs/app-niso.md

 ### 8: Describe how data can be accessed

-The [Service](#the-service) section details the Query API, which is used for accessing Event Data and the Evidence API, which is used for accessing audit data..
+The [Service](#the-service) section details the Query API, which is used for accessing Event Data and the Evidence API, which is used for accessing audit data.

 ### 9: Confirm that data provided to different data aggregators and users at the same time are identical and, if not, how and why they differ.